richardkorneisel/NFL-SQL/README.md

 ```
 - Now that your database was created and seeded go ahead and open **pgAdmin** and you will find a database named **nfl**

-:red_circle:  COMMIT 1
-"Commit: NFL - I seeded the database with the players and teams info"
 <hr>

 ### Exercise